Syslifters/sysreptor/docs/docs/reporting/image-editor.md

 * **Color:** Set stroke and fill for new and selected shapes.
 * **Stroke width:** Set line thickness and text size.

 **Save** updates the image and the markdown reference.
 If the image was edited before, **Revert** restores the original.
 Color and stroke width are remembered for the next session.

+The original image is kept internally to support Revert.
+It is not included in reports and is never exported; only the annotated/redacted image is included.

+## Redacting images

+Redaction is the removal or masking of sensitive information before an image is shared (e.g. passwords, API tokens, personal identifying information, etc.).

+SysReptor offers multiple methods for redaction:

+* **Pixelate**: Suitable for hiding details while keeping the screenshot visually consistent.
+* **Filled rectangle**: Suitable for a clear, unambiguous mask, especially for highly sensitive text such as secrets, credentials, or tokens.
+* **Crop**: Suitable when the sensitive area can be removed entirely without losing important context.

+!!! info

+    The pixelated region is generated without sampling any source pixels from inside the redacted area.
+Instead, synthetic pixels are derived from image content outside the selection (around redaction borders).
+As a result, the exported image contains no embedded data from the redacted area, and the original content cannot be recovered from the saved file.